eloop/hot/README.md

 > ./compile.sh

+Note that

+> ./compile.sh -f

+will rebuild and install without the time consuming compile of the 3rd party libs.

 (Read the source of the compile.sh script for more build options.)

 Test by loading the examples, start with SOP_Simple.hip.